Loss Assessment Explained for Condo Insurance

 Condo Owner Coverages: How Loss Assessment Insurance Protects You

-Loss assessment is insurance coverage for condo owners that provides protection for situations where each owner of a shared property, like a condominium or co-op, is held financially responsible for a portion of the costs of damage to:
+Loss assessment is defined as insurance coverage for condo owners that provides protection for situations when you as an owner of a shared property, like a condominium or co-op, is held financially responsible for a portion of the costs for deductibles or damage to:

 - The building